 The master's degree programs in Counseling were designed around core classes, selected to be consistent with national standards for master's programs in counseling, state training requirements for counselors, and university requirements for graduate programs.
-Beyond this common core, each student may choose an area of concentration-Mental Health Counseling in community human services settings or School Counseling in K-12 educational settings.
-Graduates of the 60-credit-hour semester program for a Master of Arts Degree in Mental Health Counseling meet the training requirements established by the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board for licensure as a Licensed Professional Counselor (LPC).
-Graduates of the 60-credit-hour semester Master of Education degree program in School Counseling meet the training requirements for the School Counselor License in the State of Ohio.
-In addition to coursework, successful completion of a professional portfolio and comprehensive exam is required for each graduate degree program.
+Beyond this common core, each student may choose an area of concentration-Mental Health Counseling in community human services and behavioral health settings or School Counseling in K-12 educational settings.
+Graduates of the 60-credit-hour program for a Master of Arts Degree in Mental Health Counseling meet the training requirements established by the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board for licensure as a Licensed Professional Counselor (LPC).
+Graduates of the 60-credit-hour Master of Education degree program in School Counseling meet the training requirements for the School Counselor License in the State of Ohio.
+In addition to coursework, successful completion of a specialty examination and core comprehensive exam is required for each graduate degree program.
 Students are encouraged to consult their state licensing board to determine additional requirements for licensure (e.g., state examination).

-To meet general program objectives, a set of courses has been identified as core courses.
-These core courses include both academic and clinical (i.e., practica, internship) courses.
-In addition, each concentration area (i.e., M.Ed. in School Counseling, M.A. in Mental Health Counseling) requires additional coursework beyond the required counseling core courses.
+To meet general program objectives, a set of courses have been identified as core courses.
+These core courses include both academic and clinical (i.e., practicum and internship) courses.
+In addition, each concentration area (i.e., M.Ed. in School Counseling, M.A. in Mental Health Counseling) require additional coursework beyond the counseling core.
 Please see Appendix A for a listing of both the core and specialized courses.